Two Hurricanes Could Hit the Gulf Coast Within 48 Hours This Week

 “It should not be lost on any Louisianan that in addition to twin tropical weather threats, we still have to deal with the COVID-19 pandemic,” Governor John Bel Edwards said on Saturday.
 “COVID-19 does not become less of a threat because of tropical weather.”
 Indeed, there is the danger that the exposure of weather events like hurricanes in the East and fires in the West could increase the spread of COVID-19, if large groups of people are forced to gather without proper distance or personal protective equipment.

 Thankfully, in the past few weeks, Louisiana’s summer surge of cases has slowed down.
-In early August, infections grew to over 3,000 per day, while last Friday marked the fifth consecutive day in which the state counted less than 1,000 new cases.
+In early August, infections grew to over 3,000 per day, while last Friday marked the fifth consecutive day in which the state counted fewer than 1,000 new cases.
 Mass sheltering is not normally required in Louisiana for hurricanes weaker than a Category 3, though state officials have said that if it is required, families will stay together within large shelters and PPE will be provided.
 While daily caseloads are down, evictions are expected to go up, with the 30-day extension of the CARES Act’s eviction moratorium expiring on Tuesday.

 As for the unprecedented challenge of the back-to-back storms, “the first 72 hours is on you,” Governor Edwards said on Saturday.
 “That is because the second storm comes in so close that there may not be much of a window when we can fly search-and-rescue helicopters, when we can get out with high-water vehicles, and those sorts of things.”